|

 I still recall seeing the Savage bungalow for the first

-time and feeling struck by the novelty of a house in such a distinctive landscape setting.
+time and being struck by the novelty of a house in such a distinctive landscape.
 Its 'curb appeal' lay in the fact that enough of its original

 wooded lot remained intact that it continued to appear as pictorial